SkillTech: LNA Training Program (Saturdays)

 - Whether the class is successfully completed online or on-site, the Vermont Board of Nursing will issue students a Temporary Emergency License.
 This allows the student to be hired by a health care facility as an LNA.

 - When employed at a health care facility, the student will work with live patients to become proficient on required skills.
 When proficient, the student will be allowed to test for permanent icensure through the Red Cross.

 In order to be accepted into the program, students must have earned a high school diploma, GED, or successfully passed an assessment of English literacy and basic math skills given by Vermont Adult Learning.
 There is no cost for this assessment but you must call Maureen Cooney-Moore at 802-735-1676 to schedule an assessment time.
 The textbook for this course is written at a level suitable for high school/college graduates.
 If you have a high school diploma or a GED but still have doubts about your math and literacy skills please schedule an assessment.

-You must submit a copy of your high school diploma, GED or VAL assessment results along with the tution payment to finalize accepttance into program.
+You must submit a copy of your high school diploma, GED or VAL assessment results along with the tuition payment to finalize acceptance into program.
 You must be 18 by first clinical session.Students who meet all the prerequisites listed above are accepted on a first-come, first-served basis.
 Call 802-857-7942 if you have questions.

-Day/Time: Classroom/lab(80 hours) meets on Saturdays, 8am to 4:30pm from October 6, 2018 until December 15, 2018.
-No class on November 24.
-Clinical instruction (32 hours) takes place on December 22, December 29, January 5, and January 12 at Wake Robin, 8am-4:30pm.
+Day/Time: Classroom/lab(80 hours) meets on Saturdays, 8am to 4:30pm on December 5 for 14 weeks.
+Classes do not meet during Christmas and New Years wee.
+Clinical instruction (32 hours) is no longer available due to CoVid crisis.
 Time and dates can be determined differently by instructor and class.
-Mandatory orientation is on September 29 at 10am.
 Class dates may change due to weather, etc.